Claim Compensation For An Injury To The Foot

 Foot Injury Compensation Amounts

 If you have been injured in the last three years, and it wasn’t your fault, you may be able to claim compensation.
 The amount you are able to claim depends on the type and severity of your injury.
-Friends Legal Leeds can help you get the compensation you are entitled to.
+Personal Injury Claims Leeds can help you get the compensation you are entitled to.
 Our compensation guide outlines the levels of compensation for some of the most common types of injury.

 Loss of both feet can be just as serious as losing your legs and the law reflects this in the compensation it awards.